 Fast forward 18 years, and not a lot has changed.
 Most clinical data is still entered redundantly in two separate systems; integration efforts are still very isolated, and the standards for integration have not been widely adopted.
 Thus, it would be simple to deduce that we just can’t integrate EMR and EDC.

-So, with that said here is my list of “10 Reasons Why We Must Integrate EMR and EDC.”
+So, with that said here is my top-10 list:

-- Evolving Data Standards – Granted, there is still a large gap between health data standards (HL7, SNOMED, LOINC, ICD10, etc.) and clinical research data standards (CDISC, MedDRA, WHODRUG, e2B, etc.).
-But the industries are beginning to play together and new standards such as Fast Healthcare Interoperability Resource (FHIR) are being piloted by both the EHR and EDC communities.
+Granted, there is still a large gap between health data standards (HL7, SNOMED, LOINC, ICD10, etc.) and clinical research data standards (CDISC, MedDRA, WHODRUG, e2B, etc.).
+But the industries are beginning to play together and new standards, such as Fast Healthcare Interoperability Resource (FHIR), are being piloted by both the EHR and EDC communities.
 The common adoption of these new standards could be the missing link that gets us to the finish line.

 Bottom line – I agree it’s not easy, and it must be secure; and certainly, patient privacy is foremost.
 But the value proposition is too great.
 It’s time for all parties to join in, and let’s make this thing happen!
 Please let us know what strides your organization has made in this area.